jarrodlucia/bigip_elk_server/README.md

 - index pattern = dns-*
 - select @timestamps

+# Install and Configure NGINX
+#Configure nginx for reverse proxy to Kibana

 # Searches / Visualisation and Dashboards
 #Import object data into Kibana
 - Change Index UUID in json